osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

     !!! note "GPU Configuration Minimum Version"
-        The first version of the ospool-ep RPM to provide support for GPU configuration is 24-2, which is currently available via the osg-development repository.
-It can be installed using
+        The first version of the ospool-ep RPM to provide support for GPU configuration is 24-2.
+Ensure your installation of the ospool-ep package is up to date using `yum update ospool-ep`.
-        `yum install --enablerepo=osg-development ospool-ep`

 1. Start the OSPool EP container service: